coxandrew/rtracker/notes/notes.md

 * Get the right names for the comments
 * Only log to stdout if verbose is set
+* Optimize for number of API calls
+* Add "mobile" or "web" labels depending on JIRA project?
 * Handle unknown users gracefully
 * Get integration id from the Project
 * Try using mash from hashie for creating a proper Project object